How to Grow Tender Succulents in Cold, Northerly Climates

 Food: Lightly fertilize (half-strength liquid fertilizer) in spring.

-Sun: Give at least three hours of light daily, indoors or out, to maintain plant symmetry and color, and to encourage flowering.
+Sun: Give at least six hours of light daily, indoors or out, to maintain plant symmetry and color, and to encourage flowering.
 Protect from intense afternoon sun in summer.
 See my article: Why Doesn’t My Succulent Bloom?

 Create an indoor “light island” for overwintering your succulents or if you don’t have adequate window light.
 You’ll need multi-shelf wire racks with trays to catch drips.
 Ready-to-go units often include lights, or install T-5 fluorescent grow lights that stay on for six to eight hours daily (less in winter).
 Include a fan for air circulation and a timer that switches everything off in the evening and on in the morning.